 By Johnny Chan · UI/UX Designer, Hong Kong

-GPT-5.5: What OpenAI's Latest Model Means for Builders
+GPT-5.5: What Changed for Designers and Builders

-- Terminal-Bench 2.0: 82.7% (per OpenAI's GPT-5.5 announcement).
+- Terminal-Bench 2.0: 82.7% in their announcement.

 - Expert-SWE: 73.1%.